finmoorhouse/fin/src/projects/1-giving-10.md

 Below are some nice slides from the report and graphics I made from the report.

-{% image "https://images.finmoorhouse.com/projects/1-giving-10/overview-slide.png" "A slide from the talk" %}
+{% img "projects/1-giving-10/overview-slide.png" "A slide from the talk" %}

 ↑ [Link](https://images.finmoorhouse.com/projects/1-giving-10/overview-slide.png) to full-sized image

-{% image "https://images.finmoorhouse.com/projects/1-giving-10/philanthropy-slide.png" "A slide from the talk" %}
+{% img "projects/1-giving-10/philanthropy-slide.png" "A slide from the talk" %}

 ↑ [Link](https://images.finmoorhouse.com/projects/1-giving-10/philanthropy-slide.png) to full-sized image

-{% image "https://images.finmoorhouse.com/projects/1-giving-10/ai-graph.png" "A slide from the talk" %}
+{% img "projects/1-giving-10/ai-graph.png" "A slide from the talk" %}

 ↑ [Link](https://images.finmoorhouse.com/projects/1-giving-10/ai-graph.png) to full-sized image.
 I adapted this from [Taylor Jones](https://eadesigner.co.uk/).

-{% image "https://images.finmoorhouse.com/projects/1-giving-10/pregnancy-slide.png" "A slide from the talk" %}
+{% img "projects/1-giving-10/pregnancy-slide.png" "A slide from the talk" %}

 ↑ [Link](https://images.finmoorhouse.com/projects/1-giving-10/pregnancy-slide.png) to full-sized image

-{% image "https://images.finmoorhouse.com/projects/1-giving-10/co2-graph.png" "A slide from the talk" %}
+{% img "projects/1-giving-10/co2-graph.png" "A slide from the talk" %}

 ↑ [Link](https://images.finmoorhouse.com/projects/1-giving-10/co2-graph.png) to full-sized image